-18.1 Accident record book
+18.1 Accident Record Book

 - An accident form will be completed as soon as possible after the accident occurs by the member of staff or first aider who deals with it.
-An accident form template can be found in appendix 2 - As much detail as possible will be supplied when reporting an accident - Information about injuries will also be kept in the pupil's educational record - Records held in the first aid and accident book will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.
+An accident form template can be found in Appendix 2 - As much detail as possible will be supplied when reporting an accident - Information about injuries will also be kept in the pupil's educational record

+• Records held in the first aid and accident book will be retained by the school for a minimum of 3 years, following regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.